Beyond Flat Unknown Labels in Open-World Object Detection: Method

-In addition to the classification and localization heads in D-DETR, an objectness head is introduced.
+\textbf{Motivation.} In addition to the classification and localization heads in \gls{ddetr}, an objectness head is introduced.
 This head takes the embeddings from the last decoder layer and produces a scalar score for each query, with sparsemax applied as the activation.
-The choice of sparsemax is motivated by two considerations: \textbf{(1) Competition rather than suppression.} A straightforward approach would be to use a sigmoid activation with hard binary supervision for each query individually.
+The choice of sparsemax is motivated by two considerations:

+(1) \textit{Competition Rather than Suppression.} A straightforward approach would be to use a sigmoid activation with hard binary supervision for each query individually.
 However, this design forces unknown objects to share the negative target with background queries, and thus being suppressed.
-To address this, we propose to reformulate the problem from an individual query perspective to a collective one: all queries within an image compete for objectness probability allocation.
-Sparsemax naturally facilitates this competition by allocating a probability budget across queries so that known objects are encouraged to have higher scores, while unannotated but plausible queries are not explicitly forced to 0. \textbf{(2) Sparsity.} Sparsemax produces sparse probability distributions, i.e., many outputs are exactly zero.
-This aligns well with the characteristics of query-based object detectors, where most queries capture background regions, while only a few correspond to real objects.
-The sparsity induced by sparsemax therefore provides a principled way to reflect this underlying nature.
+To address this, we reformulate the problem from an individual query perspective to a collective one: all queries within an image compete for objectness probability allocation.
+Sparsemax naturally facilitates this competition by allocating a probability budget across queries, encouraging known objects to receive higher scores, while plausible but unannotated queries are not explicitly forced to zero.